-to a future FERC order.
-The FERC explained that it will "order such refunds or surcharges as necessary to replace the rates set in the now-vacated order with the rates that the Commission ultimately determines to be just and reasonable in its order on remand" so as to "put the parties in the position that they would have been in but for [its] error."
-For the time being, so as not to "significantly complicate the process of putting into effect whatever ROEs the Commission establishes on remand" or create "unnecessary and detrimental variability in rates," the FERC has temporarily left in place the ROEs set in Opinion 531-A, pending an order on remand.
-On November 6, the TOs requested rehearing of the Order Rejecting Filing.
+Rehearing remains pending of the FERC's October 6, 2017 order rejecting the TOs' June 5, 2017 filing in this proceeding.32 As previously reported, the June 5 filing was designed to reinstate TOs' transmission rates to those in place prior to the FERC's orders later vacated by the DC Circuit's Emera Maine33 decision.
+In its Order Rejecting Filing, the FERC required the TOs to continue collecting their ROEs currently on file, subject to a future FERC order.
+34 The FERC explained that it will "order such refunds or surcharges as necessary to replace the rates set in the now-vacated order with the rates that the Commission ultimately determines to be just and reasonable in its order on remand" so as to "put the parties in the position that they would have been in but for [its] error."
+For the time being, so as not to "significantly complicate the process of putting into effect whatever ROEs the Commission establishes on remand" or create "unnecessary and detrimental variability in rates," the FERC has temporarily left in place the ROEs set in Opinion 531-A, pending an order on remand.35 On November 6, the TOs requested rehearing of the Order Rejecting Filing.
 On December 4, 2017, the FERC issued a tolling order providing it additional time to consider the TOs' request for rehearing of the Order Rejecting Filing, which remains pending.
-If you have any questions concerning this matter, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com) or Eric Runge (617-345-4735; ekrunge@daypitney.com).
+If you have any questions concerning this matter, please contact Joe Fagan (202-218-3901; jfagan@daypitnev.com) or Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• ISO Securities: Authorization for Future Drawdowns (ES18-25)
+ISO Securities: Authorization for Future Drawdowns (ES18-25)

-On March 28, the ISO requested the necessary FERC authorization for drawdowns under a new \$20 million Revolving Credit Line and a new \$4 million line of credit supporting the Payment Default Shortfall Fund, each of which are with TDBank, are for a term of three years ending June 30, 2021, and replace similar arrangements that will expire June 30, 2018.
-Comments on this filing are due on or before April 18.
-If you have any questions concerning this matter, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).
+On March 28, the ISO requested the necessary FERC authorization for drawdowns under a new \$20 million Revolving Credit Line and a new \$4 million line of credit supporting the Payment Default Shortfall Fund, each of which are with TDBank, are for a term of three years ending June 30, 2021, and replace similar arrangements that will expire June 30, 2018.36 Comments on this filing were due on or before April 18; none were filed.
+National Grid filed a doc-less intervention (out-of-time).
+This matter is pending before the FERC.
+If you have any questions concerning this matter, please contact Paul Belval (860-275-0381; pnbelval@davpitnev.com).

-III.
-Market Rule and Information Policy Changes, Interpretations and Waiver Requests
+Market Rule and Information Policy Changes, Interpretations and Waiver Requests III.